 - Skin and ear cytology

-Radiographs are useful in evaluating a number of areas of your exotic pet’s body, including bones, respiratory and cardiac system, abdominal cavity, etc. We are equipped with the most sophisticated digital radiography equipment available, which enables our hospital to take high-quality, digital X-rays of your exotic pet in under a minute regardless of size.
+Radiographs are useful in evaluating a number of areas of your exotic pet’s body, including bones, respiratory and cardiac system, abdominal cavity, and more.
+Our pet hospital is equipped with the most sophisticated digital radiography equipment available, which enables our animal hospital to take high-quality, digital X-rays of your dog, cat, or exotic pet in under a minute — regardless of size.

 Digital imaging also allows for image manipulation, which enables us to focus on specific areas do precise calculations if needed.

-- time spent taking your pets’ radiographs is significantly shorter
+- Shorter time spent taking your pets’ radiographs.

-- radiographs can be immediately e-mailed to a veterinary radiology specialist if warranted,
+- radiographs can be immediately e-mailed to a veterinary radiologist if warranted.

 - Urinary bladder

 Flexible endoscopy aids in the diagnosis and treatment of problems occurring in the upper and lower gastrointestinal tracts.
-An endoscope allows a more complete examination of the esophagus, stomach, and some areas of the intestines in order to diagnose gastrointestinal disorders, cancerous growths, polyps, and other problems.
+An endoscope allows a much more complete examination of your pet’s esophagus, stomach, and some areas of the intestines in order to diagnose gastrointestinal disorders, cancerous growths, polyps, and other problems.